PWF History

 In 2018, in honour of our 80th Anniversary—we were pleased to showcase our region’s local fare with a delectable wine pairing event—Grapes & Grill on the Saturday of the show.
 The local beef & sheep was donated by Jason & Vickie Brandon and Riverbend Orchards.
 The menu was paired with our local winery, Harper’s Trail, fantastic wine selection.
 And then on Sunday, we honoured our ranching and Winter Fair Pioneers with the Pioneer’s Tea.

-And this year, in 2023, we are celebrating our 85th Anniversary with the return of our Open Horse Show, the Grapes & Grill Event, and welcoming "Global Pet Foods SUPERDOGS" as our entertainment showcase!
+Last year, in 2023, celebrated our 85th Anniversary with the return of our Open Horse Show, the Grapes & Grill Event, and welcoming "Global Pet Foods SUPERDOGS" as our entertainment showcase!
+This year, in 2024, the tradition continues as we "Eat, Sleep, Fair, Repeat" with many familiar events returning.

 We hope everyone can come out and experience history taking place by either exhibiting in the fair or just coming down to the fairgrounds!